Junior-Research-Lab-IA/24_JRL_MAIZE_VS_SORHGHO/README.md

 ## **Maize or Sorghum as a non-irirrigated summer crop**
 ![comparison between maize and sorghum](https://cdn.businessday.ng/wp-content/uploads/2024/02/Maize-and-sorghum-1.png)
 ## **In face of the recent increase in drought stress afecting yield production and putting in check the use of irrigation for agricultural motives the need of further understanding the dinamics os drought response in crops is of evidently need.
 The possibility to compare the performance of sorghum and maize in similar water stress can be an vital point for assissing genetic improvement programs and the implementation on filed of the crops**
+(text for my introduction on the literacy reviw)[https://1drv.ms/w/c/4db6200a9006979a/EROZCiLVJUBKkFlqDCB1LGIBygvZn2R9G3QvPWEQVUE_dw?e=9Vd6Oe]